-- explored the extent to which the acquisition of language depends on children's experiences of the world about them - centred their debates and critical evaluation of research and theories around children's experiences - drew on personal experience (eg siblings, cousins), linked them to the question and demonstrated their contribution to the discussion of experiential development - explored all levels of language development (grammar/syntax, lexis/semantics, phonology, pragmatics) and made relevant observations about their contribution to the debate - considered in detail the nature of acquisition as an active and deductive process (discussing in detail over-generalisation, regression, virtuous errors etc) - acknowledged the role of caregivers and the influence of the social environment (eg drawing on Katherine Nelson for the composition of the early productive vocabulary) - examined some rules and principles applied by children, eg tense formation - considered plurality by examining Berko and Brown's 'wug' research - discussed correction by examining Jean Berko Gleason's 'fis' experiment - examined developing forms of questioning and negation - used their knowledge of researchers such as Piaget, Bruner, Halliday, Nelson and Lenneberg to explain and illuminate children's developing relationship with the world around them - showed insight into the roles of environment and interaction in the development vocabulary and understanding by considering ideas such as the Zone of Proximal Development, Child Directed Speech, the Language Acquisition Support System and the role of the More Knowledgeable Other - wrote well-structured answers which had a logical line of argument, debated the various theories, and gave a clear overview of the candidate's own perspectives.
+- explored the extent to which children's linguistic development is the result of an innate capacity to learn language - centred their debates and critical evaluation of research and theories around innatism - drew on personal experience (eg siblings, cousins), linked them to the question and demonstrated their contribution to the discussion of language development - explored all levels of language development (grammar/syntax, lexis/semantics, phonology, pragmatics) and made relevant observations about their contribution to the debate - considered in detail the nature of acquisition as an active and deductive process (discussing in detail over-generalisation, regression, virtuous errors etc) - critically evaluated the nativist perspective whilst acknowledging the role of caregivers and the influence of the social environment by drawing on Katherine Nelson for the composition of the early productive vocabulary, 'Jim' and 'Genie' for the role of interaction - examined the significance of some rules and principles applied by children, eg tense formation and plurality (by examining Berko and Brown's 'wug' research) - discussed the effect of correction by examining Jean Berko Gleason's 'fis' experiment - examined developing forms of questioning and negation - used their knowledge of researchers such as Chomsky, Pinker, Brown, Halliday, Nelson, Lenneberg and Berko to explain and illuminate children's language development - explained and evaluated ideas such as the Zone of Proximal Development, Child Directed Speech, the Language Acquisition Device and the Language Acquisition Support System - wrote well-structured answers which had a logical line of argument, debated the various theories, and gave a clear overview of the candidate's own perspectives.

-- wrote general essays outlining theories about child language acquisition without specific attention to children's experiences of the world about them - identified very few features of children's language - offered a brief and broad account of stages of development, especially pre-verbal stages - wrote pre-planned, general answers which, whilst often detailed on theories, did not maintain focus on interaction and therefore did not answer the question - focused on aspects of personal development that were only loosely related to language - gave disproportionate attention to feral children - confused the ideas of different researchers and theorists - labeled Social Interaction theory as 'Socialist' - agreed with mutually contradictory models of the acquisition process - made frequent errors, with the worst of these impeding communication.
+- wrote general essays outlining theories about child language acquisition without specific attention to children's innate capacity to learn language - identified very few features of children's language - offered a brief and broad account of stages of development, especially pre-verbal stages - wrote pre-planned, general answers which, whilst often detailed on theories, did not maintain focus on innatism and therefore did not answer the question - focused on aspects of personal development that were only loosely related to language - gave disproportionate attention to feral children - confused the ideas of different researchers and theorists

+- labeled Social Interaction theory as 'Socialist' - agreed with mutually contradictory models of the acquisition process - made frequent errors, with the worst of these impeding communication.